Here are some tips and tricks from the boss woman herself.

 And Singh's next steps?
 Tapping into some Elle Woods-style application magic as she applies to MBA programs — while still continuing to be a boss woman, of course.

 The other key to a successful job search?
 A resume that showcases your strengths and achievements.
-Our writers can help.
+Our resume writers can help.

 *Hero image is taken from the @bosswomencollective.*